Best tool for X · Sales outreach

 Quick answer first

-Choose your outreach lane by bottleneck
+Choose your outreach path by bottleneck

 Decision segmentation

-Pick lane by workflow reality
+Pick path by workflow reality

 Trade-off clarity: more automation is only better when response states, stop rules, and QA ownership are already stable.